fk652/Big_Data_Project-Fall_2020/datasets/Stock Data/README.md

   copy of the original wikipedia html page that we scraped from on Nov.
 15 2020

-- S&P_scrape.py

-  python script used to collect all the stock data

 - S&P_500_Information.csv

   S&P 500 list info scraped from Wikipedia table